In this article:

 HECM reverse mortgages provide defined federal protections for eligible non-borrowing spouses, while proprietary reverse mortgages follow lender-specific rules that may offer limited or no protections.

 Most couples assume they’ll apply for a reverse mortgage together, but real life doesn’t always work out that way.
-Maybe one spouse hasn’t reached the qualifying age, isn’t listed on the title, or doesn’t meet another loan requirement.
+Maybe one spouse hasn’t reached the minimum age, isn’t listed on the title, or doesn’t meet another loan requirement.
 In those cases, one partner may decide to take out the reverse mortgage loan, while the other becomes what is known as a non-borrowing spouse.

 While the title may seem straightforward, a non-borrowing spouse isn’t just “the spouse who isn’t on the loan.”
 There are actually two categories—eligible and ineligible non-borrowing spouses—and the difference between them determines what protections the spouse may have when the borrowing partner dies or permanently leaves the home.